Resident Evil Outbreak: File 2: Controls

+The controls and gameplay are similar to the Resident Evil remake, which was exclusive to the GameCube.
 Rather than using voice chat or typing to communicate, players use a command "ad-lib" system which consists of ten key command phrases.
 They are used by manipulating the right analog stick on the PlayStation 2 controller and a context-sensitive button.
 The player can select and request items from their teammate's inventory, or ask the teammate themselves to use the item in question.
-The new additions included the ad-lib phrase "Sorry", and context-related comments on the Map and File screens.
+The new additions included the ad-lib phrase "Sorry", context-related comments on the Map and File screens, and the player commanding AI partners to use items they possess via the inventory menu.

 The sequel also adds a new difficulty mode, "Nightmare Mode", and changes the game balance with several alterations to previous damage charts.
 The game also adds the ability to move the player's character while in attack stance, allowing a character with a gun to move and shoot at the same time.

 Unlike the first game, the eight protagonists are each given extra items to start with in their inventory.
 Kevin Ryman and Mark Wilkins carry extra ammo for their handguns, Jim Chapman carries a lucky coin that increases the chance of shooting enemies with a critical shot, George Hamilton is equipped with a capsule shooter used to fire medicine or anti-virus pills at friends and enemies respectively, David King has a lighter to solve puzzles and make molotov cocktails, Alyssa Ashcroft is equipped with a stun gun, Yoko Suzuki holds a lucky charm that prevents instant death attacks and slows the virus infection rate, and Cindy Lennox carries a bandage that prevents her and others from bleeding.
 Some of the characters have new abilities.
 Kevin can attack enemies with his elbow, Yoko can push them away, Jim can do a timed combo swing with melee weapons, David can use his tool belt to unlock hatches, Cindy can duck from attacks while carrying the injured and Mark is able to move heavy objects that otherwise require two or more players.